Amazon DynamoDB global tables

 Amazon DynamoDB global tables is a fully managed, serverless, multi-Region, and multi-active database.
 Global tables provide you 99.999% availability, increased application resiliency, and improved business continuity.
 As global tables replicate your Amazon DynamoDB tables automatically across your choice of AWS Regions, you can achieve fast, local read and write performance.

+Getting started with global tables is an easy process, as it uses the same DynamoDB APIs as single-Region tables.
 There are no upfront costs or commitments to use global tables, and you pay only for the resources you use.
-Learn more about configuring global tables in the Amazon DynamoDB Developer Guide.
-For more information about global tables pricing, see Amazon DynamoDB pricing options for on-demand and provisioned.
+You can configure global tables in the AWS Management Console with the AWS Command Line Interface (AWS CLI) or with AWS CloudFormation, and you can learn more in the Amazon DynamoDB Developer Guide.
+For information about global tables pricing, see Amazon DynamoDB pricing options for on-demand and provisioned.

 How it works

 A DynamoDB global table is comprised of multiple replica tables.
 Each replica table exists in a different Region, but all replicas have the same name and primary key.
-When data is written to any replica table, DynamoDB automatically replicates that data to all other replica tables in the global table .
+When data is written to any replica table, DynamoDB automatically replicates that data to all other replica tables in the global table.

 For example, suppose that your application serves a large customer base spread across three geographic areas—the US East Coast, Canada, and Western Europe.
-Without global tables, you would have to create a table in each AWS Region and write code to replicate data changes across each table in each Region.
+Without global tables, you would need to create a table in each AWS Region and write code to replicate data changes across each table in each Region.

 With global tables, you can create a global table with a replica table in the three Regions closest to each geographic area.
 DynamoDB will automatically replicate changes from any replica to the replicas in the other Regions.